Skip to content

 The code above is quite complex.
 Let’s break it down.
 In event handling, there is an event sender that sends event details (EventArgs) to subscribers who have expressed interest in the events in question.
 The event-sending class here is as follows:

-Public Class Sender
+Public Class émetteur

-' the class that emits an event
+' the class issuing an event

 ' attribute

-Private _name As String ' sender name
+Private _nom As String ' name of issuer

-' constructor
+' manufacturer

-Public Sub New(ByVal name As String)
+Public Sub New(ByVal nom As String)

 End Sub